u8slvn/hyperfocus/docs/source/commands.rst

 delete
 ------

-Delete a task from the current day. **Hyperfocus** uses soft deletion by default, if you want to formally remove a task you need to use the `--force` option.
+Delete one or more tasks from the current day. **Hyperfocus** uses soft deletion by default, if you are sure you want to remove a task, you need to use the `--force` option.

 Usage: